SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

 11. User settings
 =================
-SlyEdit version 1.32 added the ability for each user to configure some settings for themselves.
+Since version 1.32, SlyEdit has the ability for each user to configure some settings for themselves.
 The user settings include the following:
 - Whether or not to enable the option to use taglines
 - Whether or not to add the original author's initials to quote lines (this was previously only configurable in SlyEdit.cfg)
 - Whether or not to indent quote lines that use author's intials (this was previously only configurable in SlyEdit.cfg)
+- Whether or not to trim spaces from quoted lines (when replying to messages).
+  Some users indent their paragraphs with spaces as a writing style.
+When this setting is enabled, this feature removes leading spaces from quoted lines when replying to a message.
+A user might want to disable this, for example, when they want to ensure that a message is quoted exactly as-is.
+- Whether or not to auto-sign messages.
+When this setting is enabled, the user's messages are automatically signed with their alias or their real name, depending on the sub-board's settings.
+There is additionally a setting to specify whehter to use only their first name when signing with their real name, and also whether to sign emails with their real name (emails don't have a configuration like sub-boards do).

 The user settings files will be stored in the sbbs/data/user directory with the filename <user number>.SlyEdit_Settings, and the user number will be 0-padded